Frequently Asked Questions

 How old is your program?

-Our allopathic program was established in 1974 and is one of the original residencies in the state of Ohio.
+Our allopathic program was established in 1974 and is one of the original family medicine residencies in the state of Ohio.

 What are your criteria to apply?

 We require one year of formal medical education in the United States.
 This needs to be either clinical rotations through your medical school or through a residency program.
 The training has to be within the last two years (observerships, research and externships do not qualify).
-We also require a passing Step I USMLE or COMLEX within your second attempt and passing Step 2 USMLE or COMLEX on both parts within your first attempt.
-Year of graduation from medical school must be no more than five years from date of application.
+We also require a passing Step 1 USMLE or COMLEX by your second attempt and passing Step 2 USMLE or COMLEX on both parts on your first attempt.
+Year of graduation from medical school must be no more than three years from date of application.

 May I fax additional information to put with my application?

-No. Information that is sent through mail or the fax will be returned.
+No. Information that is sent through mail or the fax will be discarded.
 All documentation must be submitted through ERAS.

 Do you invite international medical graduates to interview?

 Yes.
 All applications are reviewed.
-Applicants who meet our criteria are invited for an interview.
+Applicants who meet our criteria are eligible for an interview.

 Do you sponsor visas?